 The Band of Bastards DLC is highly recommended.
 It lets you join up with a mercenary band that works for Sir Radzig, and features surprisingly good character development and good battles.
 A funny bug happened with this quest in my game though: most of the mercenary group died in the final battle, but at some point later in my game they respawned.

-As far as the importance of time goes, most quests have no sort of time limit, but some do.
+As far as the importance of time goes, main quests usually have no sort of time limit, but a number of side quests do.
+So play it safe and assume every quest is timed – if too much time passes, some quests will fail while others will just alter and end prematurely.
 The balance they achieved here is far more forgiving than the likes of S.T.A.L.K.E.R.
 NLC 7 and Pathologic 2, but the fact that some quests are time sensitive is refreshing.
 I have no complaints about the balancing in this respect, though some may prefer more timed quests.
 The few timed quests that are present in the game have not offended or annoyed any considerable amount of players, based on feedback for the game.
 Not surprising since those time limits are so forgiving and you can’t actually miss much.

 Other ways in which the open world is utilized with purpose include quests without precise objective markers (amplified in Hardcore mode due to its lack of a tracking compass and GPS-style map) which thus require the player to comb an area.
 Players who want to take up hunting and alchemy will find themselves venturing all throughout the world.
 The same goes for bloodthirsty players who go out hunting bandits and Cumans in dynamic encounters, since these can pop up in so many areas that have no prying eyes.